 You don’t get a seperate allowance for each ISA – the allowance is per person, not per account.
 But it’s your choice how to split the allowance across different ISAs.

 For example, you might pay £15,000 into a cash ISA and £5,000 into an innovative finance ISA.
-(Note that Help to Buy and Lifetime ISAs have their own annual limits, which we look at in more detail below.)
+(Note that Lifetime ISAs have their own annual limits, which we look at in more detail below.)

 Some ISAs let you withdraw money.
 But this doesn’t change your current ISA allowance.
 So, if you pay money into your ISA and withdraw it in the same year, your ISA allowance will go down but you’ll have nothing to show for it.